kuroko-lang/kuroko/README.md

 ## Building Kuroko

+### Building as a Shared Library

 Kuroko has no external dependencies beyond the system C library and support for `dlopen` for loading C modules.

-If you would like to build Kuroko for a platform without shared libary support, this should be possible with some modification.
+Generally, `make` should suffice to build from the repository.

 The compiler/VM is built as a shared object from these source files: